JonathanCheng123/Interpretable_AI_for_Brain_Connectomes/README.md

 This repository contains the ipynb's for our project: Interpretable AI for Brain Connectomes.

 # Data
 Our prediction models are trained on data from the Human Connectome Project.
-Specifically, we use data from the Aging Adult Brain Connectome (AABC) Project, which can be found here for registered users: ##INSERT LINK HERE
+Specifically, we use data from the Aging Adult Brain Connectome (AABC) Project, which can be found here for registered users: https://balsa.wustl.edu/project?project=AABC

 We model the connectomes as a 329 x 329 connectivity matrix, where each entry represents the functional connectivity between 2 brain regions.
 The mappings of the 329 regions of interest to actual brain regions is here: https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/atlases.html